Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Multivariate EDA With Order-Invariant Reinforcement Learning

 This formulation allows us to sample candidate solutions of the problem from the current distribution $\pi_{\theta}(x|\sigma)$ (which corresponds to $P_t(x)$ in the EDA framework described in Section \ref{sec:multi_eda}), and then estimate an update of the generative distribution by computing a weighted average of gradients of $\log \pi_\theta(x|\sigma)$, with weights depending on the respective fitness of sampled $x$ (which is the analogue of step 2 from the EDA framework in Section \ref{sec:multi_eda}).
 However, from updates defined in \eqref{eq:policy_gradient}, each sample $x$ can be used for a unique gradient step only, which can reveal as very sample inefficient.
-Moreover, updates of the policy are strongly dependent on its parametrization, which can lead to hazardous moves that induce catastrophic forgetting when using such neural generators.
+Moreover, updates of the policy are strongly dependent on its parameterization, which can lead to hazardous moves that induce catastrophic forgetting when using such neural generators.
 To improve sample efficiency and stabilize training, the Proximal Policy Optimization (PPO) algorithm \citep{schulman2017proximal}, following TRPO \citep{schulman2015trpo}, optimizes a surrogate objective function that penalizes deviations from a reference policy $\pi_{\theta_{\text{old}}}$, used for sampling, that will be denoted $\pi_{\theta^t}$ at generation $t$ of our EDA.

 In our setting, the policy gradient update in \eqref{eq:policy_gradient} can be rewritten using importance sampling as an expectation under $\pi_{\theta^t}$.
 Approximating the state distribution $d^{\pi_\theta}$ by $d^{\pi_{\theta^t}}$, we obtain (see appendix \ref{sec:derivation_PPO} for details)

 where $A^{\pi_{\theta^t}}(x_{\sigma_{<k}},x_{\sigma_k})$ denotes the expected advantage of setting $X_{\sigma_k}=x_{\sigma_k}$ given $x_{\sigma_{<k}}$, while completing the trajectory with the reference policy.
 This formulation allows multiple gradient steps for updating the policy (i.e., for obtaining $P_{t+1}$), given samples obtained using the policy (representing $P_t$) from the previous iteration $t$ of our EDA RL framework.
 However, the approximation in \eqref{eq:approx} (the choice of the KL version of PPO is discussed in section \ref{sec:why_ppo_kl}), which should be understood at the level of expected gradients, introduces an acceptable bias only when $\pi_\theta$ and $\pi_{\theta^t}$ are close (e.g., in KL divergence).
 Thus, following the KL version of PPO, we consider the maximization of the regularized objective: